 Preheat the oven to 375ºF.

-Place the pistachios in a gallon storage bag and use a heavy-bottomed pan or rolling pin to crush.
-To the bag, add butter, flour, brown sugar, honey, and a pinch of salt.
+Place 1 cup (125g) pistachios in a gallon storage bag and use a mallet or heavy-bottomed pan to crush them.
+To the bag, add 3 tablespoons (40g) butter, 3 tablespoons (25g) flour, 2 tablespoons (25g) brown sugar, 1 tablespoon (21g) honey, and a pinch of salt.
 Close the bag and use your hands to combine all of the ingredients.

 Pour the mixture onto a baking sheet.
-Transfer to the oven for 8 to 10 minutes.
-Remove and transfer to a bowl.
+Transfer to the oven for 6 to 8 minutes.
+Use a spatula or flipper to gently flip and loosen up the streusel midway through baking.
+Remove the baking sheet from the oven and transfer the streusel to a bowl.
 Allow the pistachios to cool completely before assembling the trifle.

 Make the whipped cream:

-Combine the heavy cream, powdered sugar, and vanilla extract in a large bowl.
+Combine 1½ cups (360g) heavy cream, ½ cup (60g) powdered sugar, and 1 teaspoon vanilla extract in a large bowl.
 Beat with an electric mixer until stiff peaks form.
 Transfer to the refrigerator.

 Prepare the pudding:

-Combine the contents of the pudding envelope and the whole milk in a large bowl.
-Mix for 2 minutes.
-Transfer to the refrigerator for 10 minutes.
+Combine the contents of the pudding envelopes and the whole milk in a large bowl.
+Whisk for 2 minutes until soft-set.
+Transfer to the refrigerator for 10 minutes to thicken.

 Assemble the trifle: